mvartani76/DGMD-E-27-Spring2016-P2/README.md

 	background-color: $primary-background-color;
 }
 ```
-Here we can see that there are four (4) variables used in the above styling.<br>
+Here we can see that there are three (3) variables used in the above styling.<br>

-Another slightly more complicated but still very simple example of variables being used is shown from line 9 in **weather-style.scss**.
+Another slightly more complicated but still very simple example of variables being used is shown from **line 9** in **weather-style.scss**.
 ```SCSS
 .weather-wrapper {
 	width: $weather-wrapper-width;